Deitox/kestrel_engine/docs/editor_shell_plan.md

 - Eleventh migration batch: file watcher plumbing moved into `app::asset_watch_tooling` (atlas hot-reload sync, animation watch roots, queue helpers) and the remaining telemetry caches + frame budget utilities live in `app::telemetry_tooling`.
 With `TelemetryCache`, `FrameProfiler`, and the frame-budget helpers centralized, `App` now just orchestrates state transitions while the tooling modules manage editor-only caching.
 - Final constructor cleanup (2025-11-18): `EditorUiStateParams` now carries only renderer/editor config data, while `EditorUiState::new` seeds the default scene path/history (shared through `SCENE_HISTORY_CAPACITY`) plus the inspector/script defaults. `App::new` only passes the runtime dependencies, so new UI knobs automatically originate in the shell.

-Step 3 is wrapped, so the remaining work shifts entirely to Step 4’s call-site ports and validation passes.
+Step 3 is wrapped and Step 4 landed on 2025-11-19, so the remaining work now focuses on Step 5’s documentation pass and follow-up validation runs.

-## Call-Site Porting Plan _(Step 4 — In Progress)_
+## Call-Site Porting Plan _(Step 4 - Complete)_

 - **Analytics + stats panels**: Port `editor_ui::stats`/frame-budget widgets first so every telemetry panel reads immutable snapshots from `EditorUiState`.
 After each section compiles, run `cargo check` and flip the Stats, Frame Budget, and GPU Metrics panels in the editor build to verify no regressions.
 - **Prefab/inspector workflows**: Tackle the prefab shelf, scene picker, dependency reports, and inspector tooling next.
 These modules already expose helpers, so the migration is swapping raw `self.ui_*` fields for `EditorUiState` data plus extending `EditorUiOutput` when the UI needs to push mutations (e.g., clearing scene history).
 Smoke test by loading/saving prefabs and bouncing through the dependency dialogs.